suave-ucsd/SuAVE-Documentation/Spatial_or_Map_Applications.md

 <b><u>Utilizing SuAVE and MyMaps</u></b>

-To learn how to add a map to your SuAVE application, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Add_Map_SuAVE.html).
+To learn how to add a static map to your SuAVE application, click [here](https://suave-ucsd.github.io/SuAVE-Documentation/Add_Map_SuAVE.html).